By Daniel Howell, Senior Child & Family Counsellor at the Australian Childhood Foundation and Certified Synergetic Play Therapist

 As I continued to see Tim he used other forms of imaginary play to process different aspects of his life and over time the feelings in the room were more regulated and less intense.
 Play moved to be more predictable and less chaotic and I felt more attached to myself and the experience in the room, suggesting Tim felt the same.

 I started the process of closure with Tim as he was rarely absent from school, no longer co-sleeping, he had a more positive outlook and was rarely soiling himself.
-He also rarely exhibited aggressive and defiant behaviour and was appearing less anxious, now leaving the home easily when Jane offered to go to the park with him.
+He also rarely exhibited aggressive and defiant behavior and was appearing less anxious, now leaving the home easily when Jane offered to go to the park with him.
 Tim had shown me that despite only seeing a child for a small snapshot of their life, you can make a considerable difference.

 I always remember a metaphor Lisa Dion (creator of SPT) uses to explain the importance of therapy – the therapist is like a boxing coach, without providing the water and attending to the wounds, the fighter would not be able to continue in the fighting ring.
 As he and his mother left after our final session together, she thanked me and stated Tim was a very different little boy.
 Tim taught me that I was the most important toy in the playroom and showed me once again that healing occurs within attuned, congruent and authentic relationships.